llimllib/gpt-bash-cli/README.md

 An extremely simple interface to the openai API, written in bash.
 Here's an example usage:

+**status**: this command works, but I've transitioned to using [simonw/llm](https://github.com/simonw/llm) which supports other models and functions similarly to this command.
+I will consider PRs if they're filed but it's not under active development

 ````
 $ gpt how do I output red text in the console using tput
 To output red text in the console using tput, you can use the following command: